hyouteki/Zuber/requirement-document.md

 ### Administrative actions
 - Change driver current-location.
 - Change booking status.
+- Handle transaction.

 ### Booking system
 Customer will book the journey.
 The booking will be push to the database and nearest driver will be informed about the journey.
 A tentative fair will be provided to the Costumer for reference.

 ### Dummy payment system
-Customer can either pay with UPI or cash.
+Customer can pay with UPI, Cash, Net banking, Credit card & Debit card.

 ### User interaction
 Customer can select pick-up location and destination using maps.
 Customer can see the Driver’s current-location in the map.
 Driver can also navigate to pick-up-location through maps.